Wribbe/EIT060_Eclipse/Project02/README.txt

 To run the StartClientAndServer class in Eclipse, mate-terminal needs to be installed an available.

-All the files can be run manually by fist generating all necessary files by running StartClientAndServer.java form Eclipse and then run the client and server from bin/.
+All the files can be run manually by first generating all necessary files by running init.sh and then run the client and server from bin/.

 Example: